red-collar-official/flutter_kore/docs/di.md

 ```

 In last example there is also <b>initializationOrder</b> field that is used to specify the order of singleton initialization.
-Only matters for singleton instances.
+Only matters for singleton async instances.

 If this field is specified <b>awaitInitialization</b> value is also must be set to true.

 This flag indicates that app creation process will await initialization of this instance.
-Only matters for singleton instances.
+Only matters for async singleton instances.

 You also need to specify <b>isAsync</b> flag for async instance.